Labrador tea

-Labrador tea is a common name for three closely related plant species in the genus Rhododendron as well as an herbal tea made from their leaves.
+Labrador tea is a common name for three closely related plant species in the genus Rhododendron as well as a herbal tea made from their leaves.
 All three species are primarily wetland plants in the heath family.
-The herbal tea has been a favorite beverage among Athabaskan First Nations and Inuit.
+Labrador tea has been a favorite beverage for a long time among the Dene and Inuit peoples.

 Description

 All three species used to make Labrador tea are low, slow-growing shrubs with evergreen leaves: